Creating Spaces and Linking Rooms in Revit for Building Performance Analysis

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-The next thing I want to go ahead and do is I want to create my spaces.
-The spaces are important because those act as my rooms, and we want to go ahead and use spaces.
+The next thing I want to go ahead and do is create my spaces.
+The spaces are important because they act as rooms, and we want to go ahead and use spaces.
 We don't want two sets of competing rooms.

-Now, the problem that I forgot to do is I need to make this link a room bounding element.
-So in Revit, there are different elements that are room bounding.
-Walls, floors, ceilings, those kind of items.
+Now, the problem that I forgot to do is I need to make this link a room-bounding element.
+So in Revit, there are different elements that are room-bounding: walls, floors, ceilings—those kinds of items.

-When we are talking about a linked model, I need to make this linked model be a room bounding element before I can put any rooms or spaces, those kind of items in my model.
+When we are talking about a linked model, I need to make this linked model a room-bounding element before I can put any rooms or spaces—those kinds of items—in my model.
 So I'm going to select the linked Revit model.
-I'm going to go here to edit type, and I'm going to check the box for room bounding.
+I'm going to go here to Edit Type, and I'm going to check the box for Room Bounding.

-So apply.
-Okay.
-Again, that was select this Revit linked model, edit type.
+So, apply.
+Then, click OK.
+Again, that was: select this Revit linked model, Edit Type.

 Learn Revit MEP